Laser Hair Removal

 - Temporary numbness

 However, these are very transient and will subside in a couple of days, by which time the effect of Botox will be visible.
-Have a thorough discussion with your doctor before going for it.
+Have a thorough discussion with a doctor before going for it.

 Dermal or skin fillers are natural or synthetic substances that are used to make a particular area on the face look plump, in other words 'fill' the skin produce younger looking, firmer, plumper skin.
 Usually used as injections, they plump up the skin just enough to make the wrinkle or the fine lines disappear.
 While Botox is also used as an injection, its intended use and area of use is different from fillers.
 Botox is most often used in the outer corners of the eyes and around the forehead.